Article

 29. Invest in Modern Technology

-One technology that companies are investing in is a modern intranet or employee experience platform, like LumApps.
-This modern technology allows for two-way communication so you can send important company announcements to employees, but also so employees can comment back on the announcements and interact with each other.
-When shopping for an employee engagement tool, make sure that it comes with an employee intranet mobile app so employees can connect with each other and receive important information no matter where they work or what device they are using.
+One technology that organizations are investing in is a modern intranet or employee experience platform, like LumApps.
+This modern technology allows for two-way communication so you can send important company announcements to employees, and employees can comment back on the announcements and interact with each other.

 30. Keep Practicing Engagement Processes

-Discover our latest content on Employee Engagement
+Discover our latest content on Employee Engagement for your organization

 Get started with LumApps